ekramteyeb/todo-app-api/README.md

-## <p>PHP-laravel-API-app</p> :
+## <p>PHP-laravel-API-app</p>

 ## A personal todo api

 Features :
--user register/login
+- user register/login
--authentication/authorization
+- authentication/authorization
--uses can read, edit , delete only thier own todos -password encryption
+- uses can read, edit , delete only thier own todos
--a user can create multiple todos
+- password encryption
--a todo is owend by a user
+- a user can create multiple todos
-_a status
+- a todo is owend by a user
-query param can be included to return only todos of specific status
+_ a status query param can be included to return only todos of specific status

 ## Required  to install :